mondeja/project-config/latest/_sources/reference/plugins.rst.txt

 Plugins
 #######

-Plugins are the basic unit for rules application.
-Plugins defines :bolditalic:`actions` which can be either :bolditalic:`verbs` or :bolditalic:`conditionals`.
+Plugins are the providers of the basic units for the application of rules, defining :bolditalic:`actions` which can be either :bolditalic:`verbs` or :bolditalic:`conditionals`.

 * :bolditalic:`conditionals` filter the execution of verbs in a rule.
 If all the conditionals of a rule returns ``true``, the verbs are executed.
   Conditionals are identified because they start with the prefix ``if``.
 * :bolditalic:`verbs` execute actions against the files defined in the special ``files`` property of each rule.
 They act like asserters.

 *********
 inclusion
 *********

-Plain content inclusion management.
+Files content inclusion management.

 includeLines
 ============